ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 __Trikked-Out AK__: ODG's AK is now even more tricked-out, and comes with silencer.
 This makes him even more unique, being the only class with a high-powered silent wepon, and is perfect for stealth co-op with Recon.

-__Twinkie__: Lasts for 14 seconds, up from 5.
-This gives you about 3 rooms of invincibility, making it a more viable alternative to other gear.

 __Garand__: Larger clip and less recoil makes this Ultimate feel even more powerful.

 __SKills__: Twixie & Plates cost 1 point less.